-BUSINESS AND INDUSTRIAL PROPERTY6
+BUSINESS AND INDUSTRIAL PROPERTY

-Already home to over 300 biotech companies, the county is planning additional development along the I-270 and Rt.
-29 corridors, adding to its global reputation as a technology center.
-Over 1.5 million sf of urban, transit-oriented office space is under construction in downtown Bethesda including Marriott's new corporate headquarters.
+Already hom to ov 300 biotech companies, the county is planning additional dev lopm ent along the I-270 and Rt.
+29 corridors, adding to its global eputation as a technolog cente Over 1.5 million sf of urban, transit-oriented office space is under construction in downtown Bethesda including Ma iott's new corporate headquarters scheduled for completion in 2022.

-Viva White Oak - Broke ground in 2018 on a 300-acre mixed-use devt. focusing on advanced technologies, adjacent to the new U.S. FDA HQ campus.
+Viva Whit Oak - Broke ground in 2018 on a 300-acr mixed us devt focusing on advanced technologies, adjacent to the new U.S. FDA HQ ca pus.

-Montgomery College Germantown Campus Science and Technology Park - Up to one million sf planned, including an academic and training facility tied in with the college's biotech program, a business incubator, and build-to-suit facilities.
+Montgome Colleg Ge antown Campus Scienc and Technolog Park - Up to on million sf planned, including an academic and training facility tied in with the college's biotech prog a , a business incubator, and build-to-suit faciliti s